Sesan Peter Ayodeji: Early life and education

 Ayodeji was born on 4 March 1972 in Ekiti State, Nigeria.
 He attended A.U.D.
 Primary School, Aramoko-Ekiti from 1979 to 1984 and proceeded to Alamoye Comprehensive High School, Aramoko-Ekiti, where he graduated in 1990.
 He enrolled into Federal University of Technology, Akure, where he had his Bachelor of Engineering degree in Mechanical Engineering in 1999; Master of Engineering degree in Mechanical Engineering in 2003, and a Doctor of Philosophy (Ph.D.) in Production engineering in 2009.
 In 2012, Ayodeji completed a postdoctoral research fellowship at the Industrial Engineering Department of Tshwane University of Technology, Pretoria, South Africa.

 Academic career

-Ayodeji was a Graduate Assistant at FUTA in 2000.
+Ayodeji was a graduate assistant at the Federal University of Technology Akure in 2000.
 He also served as Assistant Lecturer, Lecturer II, Lecturer I, and Senior Lecturer between 2000 and 2016.
 From 2000 to 2012, he was affiliated with Modibbo Adama University of Technology, Yola, before briefly returning in 2017 as a visiting scholar.
 Between 2012 and 2013, he was engaged in a postdoctoral research programme at Tshwane University of Technology, Pretoria, South Africa, and later served as a Research and Innovation Associate Professor in the Department of Industrial Engineering from 2014 to 2019.
-From 2021 to date, he has held the position of Professor in the Department of Industrial and Production Engineering at FUTA.
+Since 2021, he has held the position of Professor in the Department of Industrial and Production Engineering at the Federal University of Technology Akure.
 In 2021, he was appointed as dean on sabbatical at Achievers University, Owo, where he oversees academic and administrative activities of the College of Engineering and Technology.